wp-plugins/lightbox-plus/readme.txt

 = Automatic =

 1. In the admin panel plugins page click Add New
-2. Search for Lightbox Plus
+2. Search for Lightbox Plus ColorBox
-3. Find Lightbox Plus in the list an click Install Now
+3. Find Lightbox Plus ColorBox in the list an click Install Now
 4. Click OK when prompted
 5. Enjoy!

 = Manual =

 1. Extract lightbox-plus.zip to your `wp-content/plugins` directory.
-2. In the admin panel under plugins activate Lightbox Plus.
+2. In the admin panel under plugins activate Lightbox Plus ColorBox.
-3. In the admin panel under Appearance click on Lightbox Plus to configure to your taste.
+3. In the admin panel under Appearance click on Lightbox Plus ColorBox to configure to your taste.
 4. It should now be completely set up and functional
 5. Enjoy!

 = Caveats =

-Flash (i.e. YouTube videos, etc.) will sit atop the Lightbox Plus display no matter what the z-index is.
+Flash (i.e. YouTube videos, etc.) will sit atop the Lightbox Plus ColorBox display no matter what the z-index is.
 This is an issue with Flash.

 See <a href="http://go.adobe.com/kb/ts_tn_15523_en-us">Flash content displays on top of all DHTML layers</a> at Adobe for details.